weij5678/NYC-Taxi/docs/Conclusions.md

 ### 2. **Tipping Behavior**

-The Principal Component Regression model, which regressed tipping behavior on the first two principal components, uncovered a weak yet complex association between tipping and ride characteristics.
+The Principal Component Regression model, which regressed tipping behavior on the first two principal components, uncovered a weak negative association between tipping and ride characteristics.
 While trip duration and distance influence tips, the diagnostic plots indicated issues with non-linearity and heteroscedasticity.
 Future studies could improve the regression model by exploring transformations or non-linear models to better capture the relationship between tipping and these underlying factors.

 ### 3. **Canonical Correlation Analysis (CCA)**

 The CCA uncovered a weak relationship between weather conditions and trip characteristics.
-Despite the weak correlations, some interesting associations were found: **dew point** and **humidity** were modestly related to longer trip durations and higher base fares.
+Despite the weak correlations, some interesting associations were found: **dew point** and **humidity** were weakly related to longer trip durations and higher base fares.
 However, overall, the analysis shows that weather factors like **temperature**, **wind speed**, and **air pressure** have limited influence on trip characteristics and tipping behavior.
 This suggests that other factors, such as time of day or location, may play a more significant role in ride demand.

 ### 4. **Spatial Distribution of Ride Demand**